yiisoft/yii2-redis/docs/guide/predis.md

-Predis for Redis Cache, Session и ActiveRecord
+Predis for Redis Cache, Session, and ActiveRecord
 ===============================================
 ## Configuring application